Long stay visa for Visitors (FRANCE and Overseas Departments)

 Please fill out this form and check the box indicating whether you want to apply for a long stay visitor visa "long stay" or "temporary stay".

 7 — OFII RESIDENCY FORM

-One OFII RESIDENCE FORM duly filled out (upper part only) by applicants who will be staying in France for more than six months (+ ONE COPY)
+One OFII RESIDENCE FORM duly filled out (upper part only) by applicants who will be staying in France for more than 12 months (allowing an extension at the Préfecture during the last 2 months of the visa) (+ ONE COPY)